Lokesh-K-Haralakatta/BoT-Java-SDK/README.md

    - Install Git using the command `apt-get install git` if it's not available on Raspbian
  * Go to BoT-Java-SDK directory and perform below steps in sequence to setup the sdk
    - Install all required prequisite packages by executing the command **`make install`**.
 It may take couple of minutes to complete based on network speed, if it's first time execution
+   - Run `make reset` to remove any previous device configurations persisted, provide options to reset everything
    - Configure the device by executing the command **`make configure`**
    - Pair the device with the [FINN Mobile App](https://docs.bankingofthings.io/mobile-app) using BLE Feature
      - Login to FINN Mobile Application and search for BLE Device to pair